vantage-sh/docs.vantage.sh/docs/cost_recommendations.md

 3. Select the **Rightsizing** tab.
 A section for each container that’s identified for rightsizing is included.
    - Each recommendation includes a high-fidelity graph of CPU and RAM used within the container in the past month, the average and maximum usage for mCPU and memory, and recommendations for how to rightsize your configuration.
 The chart includes a per-day average usage.
 The table provides a 30-day average and 30-day average max usage.
    :::note
-   mCPU refers to milliCPU which is a fractional representation of CPU, where 1 CPU is equal to 1000 milliCPU. **Current Configuration** comes from the currently configured requests for the pod template within the controller spec.
+   mCPU refers to milliCPU, which is a fractional representation of CPU, where 1 CPU is equal to 1000 milliCPU. **Current Configuration** comes from the currently configured requests for the pod template within the controller spec.
 This is collected by the Kubernetes agent hourly and updated when the cost data is imported, roughly once per 24 hours.
    :::
    - The **Potential Monthly Savings** are also provided to indicate your estimated savings once these recommendations are implemented on your Kubernetes resources.